 Cruising the Norwegian Epic and sailing the Western Mediterranean?
-In this cruise Norwegian Epic review, you will find everything we loved and didn’t love about this cruise ship and its itinerary.
+In this Norwegian Epic review, you will find everything we loved and didn’t love about this cruise ship and its itinerary.

-Before booking this cruise, I had warned hubby about the mixed reviews of the ship.
-I had heard about the weird layout, the closed-off public spaces, and the oddly shaped cabin with the not-so-private bathroom.
+Before booking this cruise, we discussed the mixed reviews of the ship.
+We had heard about the weird ship layout, the closed-off public spaces, and the oddly shaped cabin with the not-so-private bathroom.

 Day 2- Sea Day